We're making improvements to better serve your communities

 Flip a switch and we're there!

-- York County: CMP continues work on a project that will enhance service to communities in southwestern York County.
-Crews began construction in 2013 on new substations in Lebanon, Berwick, and Sanford — all part of the $42.5 million Berwick Area Reinforcement Project.
-Along with the substation work, crews are building new 34.5 kV transmission lines to enhance service in the area.
-Once the reinforcements are complete, customers in the Berwick area should experience fewer service interruptions and quicker service when outages do occur.
-These investments will also provide additional capacity to support growth well into the future.
+- York County: A project to enhance service to communities in southwestern York County is now complete.
+The Berwick Area Reinforcement Project includes new substations in Lebanon, Berwick, and Sanford, connected with new transmission lines.
+Now customers in the Berwick area should experience fewer service interruptions and quicker service recovery when outages do occur.
+These investments also provide additional capacity to support residential and business growth well into the future.